Kristin Panzenhagen

 Kristin Leigh Panzenhagen (born December 27, 1978) is a United States Space Force brigadier general who served as program executive officer for Assured Access to Space, director of launch and range operations of Space Systems Command, commander of Space Launch Delta 45, and director of the Eastern Range.
 She previously served as the senior military assistant to the under secretary of the Air Force.
-She now serves as the military deputy to the assistant secretary of the Air Force for space acquisition and integration.

 Panzenhagen entered the Air Force in 2000 as an aircraft maintenance officer, later transitioning to the developmental engineering career field.
 She has been deployed in support of Operation Southern Watch, Operation Iraqi Freedom, and Operation New Dawn as part of the Iraq War.
-In 2021, she transferred to the Space Force.
+In 2021, she was transferred to the Space Force.

-Early life and education
+Education

 Panzenhagen graduated from Robert E. Lee High School in Springfield, Virginia in 1996.
 She received a B.S. degree in aeronautical engineering in 2000 from Purdue University.
 In September 2002, she entered the Air Force Institute of Technology Graduate School of Engineering and Management.
 She also earned a master's degree in military studies from the Marine Corps University in 2012 and a master's degree in national resource strategy in 2017 from the National Defense University.
 She has also attended the Squadron Officer School, National Security Space Institute, Air Command and Staff College, Marine Corps Command and Staff College, Air War College, Defense Acquisition University, Dwight D. Eisenhower School for National Security and Resource Strategy, Harvard Kennedy School, and Alan L. Freed Associates as part of her professional military education.